-The Campaign Accelerator blends high-performing campaign strategy tools with proven methods inspired by design thinking.
-We’ve found that this hybrid approach enables teams to build campaigns that engage more people in deeper, more powerful ways – resulting in bigger wins and longer-lasting success.
+The Campaign Accelerator blends high-performing campaign strategy tools and collaborative processes with proven methods inspired by design thinking.
+We’ve found that this hybrid approach enables teams to build campaigns that engage more people in deeper, more powerful ways.

 Adapting and including a design thinking approach in campaign planning develops empathy with audiences, challenges assumptions, and helps us better understand people’s challenges and needs.